parro-it/libui-napi/docs/attributedstring.md

 ### clone

-Returns a new object containg all tags.
+Returns a copy of the object.

 ### add